diehlpk/diehlpk.github.io/_posts/blog/2021-08-24-modern-cpp.md

 in a parallel fashion using OpenMP (see Listing 4).
 In Line 12, a \lstinline|std::vector| is generated with length $n=10000$ and in Line 15 the vector is filled with random numbers using the algorithms provided by the C++ standard library.
 In Line 18 a `for` loop is used to iterate over the elements of the vector.
 Now, the `#pragma`-based OpenMP API is used to parallelize the `for` loop.
 In Line 17 the  `#pragma` to execute the loop in parallel is added.
 However, an additional API is needed to achieve the shared-memory parallelism.

 ![Listing4!]({{ site.url }}/assets/2021-10-28-listing4.svg "Parallel for loop using OpenMP.")

+In the C++ 17 standard [8], parallel algorithms were introduced.
+The shared-memory parallelism they provide is based on the Thread Building Blocks library (TBB) [6].
+While it is possible to write parallel code directly using the C++ standard, and there is no need to use a second API, the C++ standard library contains $69$ algorithms which work on standard containers, e.g. `std::vector` or `std::list`.
+Some versions of C++ libraries may not implement all of them.
+Also in C++ 17, execution policies were introduced to these $69$ algorithms, allowing them to execute in parallel.
+Depending on the version of your C++ libraries, this feature may also be incomplete.

+In this next listing, we will revise the previous example to use parallel algorithms.
+See Listing 5.
+Up to Line 14, the code is unchanged, except for the new header file `#include <execution>`, which is needed for the execution policies.
+In Line 16, a vector containing the indices of each vector element is generated.
+In Line 20 the OpenMP parallel `for` loop is replaced by `~td::for_each` from the C++ standard library algorithms.
+Note that this was possible before.
+However, the first argument of this function, the execution policy, defines that this algorithm is to be executed in parallel.
+The C++ 17 standard introduced the following execution policies:
+    * **Sequential execution**:
+    By adding `std::execution::seq` the algorithm is executed sequentially using one thread as in the previous C++ standards.
+    * **Parallel execution**:
+    By adding `std::execution::par` the algorithm is executed in parallel using all available threads.
+    * **Vectorized parallel execution**
+    By adding `std::execution::par\_unseq` the algorithm is executed in parallel but in addition vectorization is used.
+By specifying the execution policy in Line 21, the algorithm is easily parallelized.
+Note that this was implemented using only the C++ standard and not an external tool like OpenMP.

 ## Conclusion